 You must take steps to avoid causing pollution particularly when you:

 - rear and manage livestock (for example, soil poaching and access to water)

 - spray irrigation

 - treat and dispose of waste water

-- dispose of animal treatments and medicines (eg sheep dip)
+- dispose of animal treatments and medicines (such as sheep dip)

 - wash down yards or barns

 - store and use manures and slurries